 Favored with high elevations, an-all-year round equatorial climate, Uganda is a top birding destination in Africa boasting a 1080 bird species checklist.
 This is an equivalent of 50% of the continent’s checklist for such a small country of this size.
 Sitting in the heart of Africa, Uganda lies at confluence of Africa’s 5 biomes or habitats where the West African rainforests meet the East African savanna grasslands.
 These habitats include extensive wetlands surrounding fresh water lakes and rivers, montane rainforests in the Albertine Rift, semi-arid scrubland and bushlands, savanna grasslands and woodlands.
 This diversity of unique habitats hosts a variety of species from regional endemics, habitat restricted specialists, altitude-limited species and generalists.

-The Top 20 Birds to see on a Uganda birding Tour listed below follows no particular criteria but relies purely on the feedback of our seasoned birding clients and our own years of birding across Uganda’s varied bird hotspots.
-The collection of species range from the elusive and pre-historic, to endemic, to bizarre-looking, to generalists and to habitat restricted varieties.
+The Top 20 Birds to see on a Uganda birding Tour listed below follows no particular criteria but relies purely on the feedback of our seasoned clients coming on our birding tours across Uganda’s varied bird hotspots.

 Top 20 Birds to see on a Uganda Birding Tour